Iran presses for IMF loan; some business to stay shut despite easing

 President Hassan Rouhani pressed harder on Wednesday for a $5 billion emergency IMF loan Iran has sought to fight the Middle East's worst coronavirus outbreak, saying the Fund would be guilty of discrimination if it withholds the money.
 Rouhani also said some businesses will remain closed until further notice, after the authorities announced last week that they will begin to ease a shut-down order from April 11.

-Iran's central bank wrote last month to the International Monetary Fund to request the $5 billion from its Rapid Financing Initiative, an emergency program that aids countries faced with sudden shocks such as natural disasters.
+Iran's central bank wrote last month to the International Monetary Fund to request the $5 billion from its Rapid Financing Initiative, an emergency programme that aids countries faced with sudden shocks such as natural disasters.
 It was Tehran's first request for IMF aid since Iran's 1979 Islamic Revolution.
-"I urge international organizations to fulfill their duties ...
+"I urge international organisations to fulfil their duties ...
 We are a member of the IMF," Rouhani said at a televised cabinet meeting.
 "There should be no discrimination in giving loans," Rouhani added, saying such discrimination would be unacceptable.

 The authorities have said some businesses whose operations do not create a big risk of spreading the virus will be allowed to reopen from Saturday.
 They have not given a detailed explanation of which businesses fall into that category.
 "But high-risk businesses will remain closed until further notice," Rouhani said.
 "We should continue fighting the disease while our economic activities continue as much as possible."